Technology & Application of Arresters that Extend Life of Cables

 Conclusions

 At present, these arresters represent but a fraction of all surge protection applications.
-Still, in spite of their small numbers, they perform a significant asset protection role since without them underground power transmission would be impossible.
-Moreover, given that underground circuits are increasing their share of all power transmission, these arresters are more and more important for surge protection.
+Still, in spite of their relatively small numbers, they perform a significant asset protection role since without them underground power transmission would be impossible.
+Moreover, given that underground circuits are increasing their share of all power transmission, these arresters are becoming more and more important for surge protection.

 INMR LABORATORY GUIDE